These are the brave (crazy) souls who have taken it upon themselves to bring modding to the masses.

 Skylar Kreisher, CEO.
-Skylar is an industry insider with more than 9 years in games.
+Skylar is an industry insider with more than a decade in games.
+He got his start as a humble tester in 2002 working on Microsoft’s Xbox.
 Most recently, Skylar was VP of Games for Solid State Networks.
 He is also an advisor for DeVry’s Game Simulation Programming department.
 Skylar has a BA in Economics from the University of Washington.

 James Jones, President of Creative Productions at Hasbro.
 James is a veteran games industry executive with over 15 years in digital media and online leadership.
 He has served integral roles on nine MMOs/Virtual Worlds since 1999 and has diverse experience across almost all gaming platforms having shipped product on 14 platforms.

 Chris Taylor, Founder and owner of Gas Powered Games, the creator of multiple commercially successful PC game franchises such as Dungeon Siege, Supreme Commander and Demigod.
 Chris’ games are among the most heavily modded PC games to date.
 Gas Powered games is currently developing Microsoft’s Age of Empires Online.